Promise and Paradox: Writing in America's Schools

 What I developed was pretty simple.
 I gave my students the best of the best.
 I fused best practices into a comprehensive approach, their success got attention, and I was asked to help my peers.
 Thus began my journey as writing coach and crusader.

-What I hope to contribute to teaching in general, and to the pool of Common Core resources in particular, is akin to giving glasses to blind men.
+What I hope to contribute to teaching in general, and to the pool of resources in particular, is akin to giving glasses to blind men.
 I don’t want any teacher, anywhere, to be limited by an incomplete view of the animal.
-This is what Common Core writing demands.
+This is what standards based writing demands.
 We can shorten the learning curve for teachers and help them befriend the elephant.
 I’ve seen what can happen when teachers and students grasp its totality.
 It is nothing short of magnificent.